RareSkills/blog/erc-3448-metaproxy-clone/erc-3448-metaproxy-clone.md

 600b380380600b3d393df3363d3d373d3d3d3d60368038038091363936013d73bebebebebebebebebebebebebebebebebebebebe5af43d3d93803e603457fd5bf3
 ```

-The length of the Metaproxy bytecode is 65 bytes, consisting of an 11 bytes init code and 54 bytes runtime code.
+The length of the MetaProxy bytecode is 65 bytes, consisting of an 11 bytes init code and 54 bytes runtime code.

 Although the bytecode of the MetaProxy contract is similar to the Minimal Proxy standard, some parts of the bytecode are different, for example, the green section of the bytecode (below) has some additional opcode commands, which we will explain later.